SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     - "#DI" is the "DESIGN TIME" schema and
     - "#OO" is a technical schema for the "Object Owner" For each DT and RT user there will additional schema that only belong to this container context.
 RT/DT users are created by building a new service or adding an additional "shared key".
-    The DI schema contains also some views that contain information about the design time objects incl their source and with m_jobs also information about the previous deployments.
-HDI does have an SQL interface and also a node.js and JAVA api that developers can use.
+    The DI schema contains also some views that contain information about the design time objects including their source and with m_jobs also information about the previous deployments.
+HDI does have a SQL interface and also a Node.js and Java API that developers can use.

 ## Exercise 2.3 Initialize the Git Reprository